garbados/couchdb/share/doc/src/ddocs.rst

     }

-and even files (this one is CouchDB logo):
+and even files (this one is Cloudant logo):

 .. code-block:: javascript